By using the Buy an NHS PPC service means you agree to the following terms and conditions.

 - use the PPC for your own NHS prescriptions

-A PPC covers any item prescribed on an NHS prescription (excluding support tights).
+PPCs cover any items prescribed on an NHS prescription apart from support tights.

-You should use the PPC as evidence of your entitlement to free NHS prescriptions.
+You show the PPC as evidence of your entitlement to free NHS prescriptions.

 Before you buy